octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 1.0.17 - 2023-06-14 =
+* Added support for Kyero
+* Catered for formats that don't have a taxonomy mapping set
+* Prevent license check being done multiple times on the same page which should improve performance

 = 1.0.16 - 2023-06-14 =
 * Check for 'youtu' instead of 'youtube' to cater for short URLs when deciding where to import a video